thdwyer/ytdlm.sh/README.md

 top option <Edit Menu>.
 In the middle pane where the two columns are [Show  Item] select the menu section you'd prefer to have the script entry placed in.
 I chose [Internet].
-On th right pane, select the second from top item [New Item].
+On the right pane, select the second from top item [New Item].

-A new dialog box will pop up. this is where you enter the details of your menu entry will be provided.
+A new dialog box will pop up. this is where you enter the details of your menu entry.

 The top line labelled [Name:] is what you will call your program I used 'Youtube Downloader' (without the quotes)